Dannode36/ValleyReminders/README.md

 # ValleyReminders
 **Never forget about an important task again with ValleyReminder!**

-Disclaimer: Does not prevent use of the Dark Shrine of Memory
+Disclaimer: Does not work against the Dark Shrine of Memory